PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 [1] 0.7784678
 ```

-However, it seems that it doesn’t produce the same results
+However, it seems that it doesn’t produce the same results for the models:
 * $\beta_{0}$ changes
 * $\beta_{1}$ is different, as is the the coefficient in front of sex
 * $\beta_{2}$ same magnitude